Endpoints

 ]);

-});Querying /products/bunny-rabbit results in a following JSON:
+});Querying /animals/bunny-rabbit results in a following JSON:

 {